Reader OMG! – Vanessa’s DIY Cabin in the Woods

 They bought house plans on the internet (I didn’t even know that was a thing…so cool!) and found a local builder to bring their vision to life.
 Once the crew was done with the main work, John and Vanessa spent months doing the finishing work, like tiling the bathrooms and kitchen, building furniture (John made all of the outdoor furniture and their dining table), and installing trim, doors, and baseboards.
 They did as much as they could themselves to save money.

 They now enjoy their DIY cabin when they can, but rent it out when they’re not using it to make some extra cash.
-In fact, if you’re in the area you can check out their listing right here.
+In fact, if you’re in the area you can check out their listing right here (not currently open).
 I wish we lived closer so we could book it for a cozy weekend away!
 And I must give a big thank you to the photographer, Jonlaya from LUEM Photography, for capturing these gorgeous shots of the family and their home.

 Olympic Elite “Ebony” in Semi-transparent Stain (Exterior of Home) // Penofin Blue Western Cedar Stain (Front Door)